Basic Approach to Corporate Governance

 Policies Related to Information Disclosure

-Pursuant to the NAGASE Group Compliance Behavior Standards, we engage in ongoing communications with society and our stakeholders through timely disclosure of truly important information over appropriate channels.
+Pursuant to the NAGASE Group Code of Conduct for Risk Management & Compliance, we engage in ongoing communications with society and our stakeholders through timely disclosure of truly important information over appropriate channels.
 We are mindful that all corporate activities remain within the bounds of socially accepted norms.

 This basic philosophy guides us as we conduct timely, appropriate, and fair disclosure of information through investor relations activities, public relations programs, and websites for our shareholders and investors to improve management transparency and accountability.